 Add preservatives, if required, securely cap container, label and complete field notes.

-Using a sample container with premeasured preservative to collect the sample.
-(An unpreserved sample container may also be used with this technique.)
+Using a sample container with premeasured preservative to collect the sample: (An unpreserved sample container may also be used with this technique.)

 Submerge the unopened sample container to the appropriate level.